selamanse/gitlab-matrixbuilds/README.md

 Note: If you use docker-machine use the IP of the docker vm.

-Add running matrixdemo_gitlabce_1 docker container ip to your machines hosts file.
+Add running matrixtest_gitlab-ce_1 container-ip to your machines hosts file.
 For example:

 `echo "172.19.0.2 gitlab-ce" >> /etc/hosts`

-Run `gitlab-ctl reconfigure` and exit container bash

 Browse to your gitlab-ce installation via [gitlab-ce:17777](http://gitlab-ce:17777/) and: